Meet the Hungarian Pumi temperament. Talk about cuteness overload!

 Once you find a potential Pumi breeder, be sure to visit the property in person.
 Responsible breeders will welcome your visit.
 They will want to meet you and ask you questions as well.
 Responsible breeders want to make sure that they are placing their puppies in good homes.

 If a breeder does not allow you to visit and/or does not ask you any questions, this is a worrisome sign.
 Keep looking for a different breeder.

 Good breeders raise their puppies with plenty of human interaction.
-They will not allow puppies to be taken from the litter before the age of eight weeks.
-They will also provide veterinary records and a detailed contract of sale.
+They will not allow puppies to leave their litter before the age of eight weeks.
+Good breeders will also provide veterinary records and a detailed contract of sale.